 If you have a valid visa, you can enter at the border with your vehicle.
 Think about it – do you think every Turkish, Turkmen, Iraqi,… truck driver is taking a guide with them across the country?
 Nonsense!

 At the border: insurance, carnet de passage,…?

 To bring your own vehicle into Iran travelers must possess a valid international driving licence and be over 18 years of age.
 You will also need a carnet de passage, which is an international validation for your vehicle to pass through Iran.

 Seeing how you do not need a carnet de passage for many other Silk Road countries, you can, if you want to, skip getting one just for Iran, and use a tour operator to temporarily import your car.
-While the report below is positive, others report having paid 600$ for nothing, as they got refused entry.
-So the gamble is yours.

 You also need insurance, in theory at least.
 Roro reports not having to pay for insurance at the border in 2011 and 2015.
 In case you do want insurance, we don´t know where to advise.
 Tips welcome.